yatish1309/ChatApplication/README.md

 # Project Title

 A Simple Chat Application where user have multiple chats with different people and the user can type the message and send it in the chat in order to get a response.
+Key features like scroll into view when messages get to the end, onkeydown "Enter" functionality on input, input expands when more words are entered.

 # Instructions to Run